heidihendry/camelot/doc/scale.rst

 Working with large datasets
 ---------------------------

-*Foreword: the below applies to versions of Camelot beyond 1.1.1.
-Significant performance improvements have been made since this release.*
+*This section applies to versions of Camelot 1.2.0 and beyond.*

 You'll have noticed in setting up Camelot, that you probably did not need to provision servers, configure relational databases, network equipment and so on.
-Camelot does *not* treat working with crazy volumes of data as its priority use case.
-However, we've spent much time ensuring you won't encounter growth pain, no matter how much data you want to throw at it (within reason).
+Camelot does *not* treat working with massive volumes of data as its priority use case.
+However, we've spent much time ensuring you won't encounter growth pain, no matter how much data you want to throw at it (within reason, of course).

 This page describes what you can expect, and recommendations should you be dealing with large datasets.